RavenDT/weakauras/README.md

-# weakauras
+# Weak Auras
-Weak Auras that I have made
+This repository is a collection of Weak Auras that I have made.